Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Introduction

 \section{Introduction}

-Supernovae leave behind remnants that take on several forms \citep[cf]{mccraywang96}.
-The core of the star that explodes is either flung out with the rest of the ejecta into the surrounding medium (in the case of a Type II supernova), or it survives as a neutron star or black hole (in the case of a Type II supernova).
+Supernovae leave behind remnants that take on several forms \citep{mccraywang96}.
+The core of the star that explodes is either flung out with the rest of the ejecta into the surrounding medium (in the case of a Type I supernova), or it survives as a neutron star or black hole (in the case of a Type II supernova).
 The neutron stars eject relativistic particles from jets, making them visible as pulsars and powering wind nebulae.
-These wind nebulae are sometimes called `plerions,' and are exemplified by the Crab Nebula.
-Ejecta from the stellar explosion are visible only for young ($\sim 10^3$\,yr) supernova remnants, before they are mixed with surrounding interstellar or residual circumstellar material; such objects are exemplified by the historical Tycho and Kepler supernova remnants and Cassiopeia~A. Most supernova remnants are from older explosions, and the material being observed is interstellar (and circumstellar in some cases) material shocked by the supernova blast waves.
+These wind nebulae are sometimes called `plerions', and are exemplified by the Crab Nebula.
+Ejecta from the stellar explosion are only visible for young ($\sim 10^3$\,yr) supernova remnants, before they are mixed with surrounding interstellar or residual circumstellar material; such objects are exemplified by the historical Tycho and Kepler supernova remnants and Cassiopeia~A. {\bfc Type~I supernovae from white dwarf deflagration leave behind supernova remnants, because their blast waves propagate into the interstellar medium.} Most supernova remnants are from older explosions, and the material being observed is interstellar (and circumstellar in some cases) material shocked by the supernova blast waves.
 The magnetic field of the medium is enhanced in the compressed post-shock gas, and charged particles are accelerated to relativistic speeds, generating copious synchrotron emission that is the hallmark of a supernova remnant at radio frequencies.

 At the highest radio frequencies and in the microwave, supernova remnants may transition from synchrotron emission to other mechanisms.
 The synchrotron brightness decreases as frequencies increase, and free-free emission (with its flatter spectrum) and dust emission (with its steeply rising spectrum) will gain prominence.
 Dipole radiation from spinning dust grains could possibly contribute \citep{scaife07}.
 Because the synchrotron radiation itself is an energy loss mechanism, the electrons decrease in energy over time, and relatively fewer higher-energy electrons should exist as the remnants age; therefore, the synchrotron emission will diminish at higher frequencies.
 For these reasons, a survey of supernova remnants at microwave frequencies could reveal some keys to the evolution of relativistic particles as they are produced and injected into the interstellar medium, as well as potentially unveiling new emission mechanisms that can trace the nature of the older supernova remnants.